There's a new "F-word"...yes, you guessed it—furlough.

-What a difference a year makes.
-Twelve months ago, it is highly likely that the average Brit had never come across the term.
-However, since the furlough scheme, officially known as the Coronavirus Job Retention Scheme (CJRS) was introduced in March, almost 10 million jobs have been supported.
+At the start of 2020, it is highly unlikely that the average Brit had ever come across the term.
+However, since the furlough scheme, officially known as the Coronavirus Job Retention Scheme (CJRS), was introduced in March 2020, almost 10 million jobs have been supported.

 Equally, since its inception, the scheme has undergone more than one makeover.
-In fact, it has been extended on no less than three different occasions.
+In fact, it has been extended on no fewer than five different occasions.

 All this can mean that staying up to date with the latest regulations can be extremely complicated.

-To help ease the burden and prevent you from hours of unnecessary research, we've decided to produce this short article that contains all of the latest rules and regulations relating to the furlough scheme.
+To help ease the burden and prevent you from hours of unnecessary research, we've decided to produce this short article containing all of the latest rules and regulations relating to the furlough scheme.

 Who is eligible for the CJRS?